6th June 2026 route disruption in Kemble

-If you’re planning to tackle the Kemble Round in 2024 be aware there is some potential for disruption and diversions due to the construction of the new A417 ‘Missing Link’ road.
+If you’re planning to tackle the Kemble Round this year be aware there is some potential for disruption and diversions due to the construction of the new A417 ‘Missing Link’ road.
 More information on the Route page.

 The Kemble Round is a challenging 100 mile (160Km) self-guided gravel cycling route in the Cotswolds.
 With a 50/50 on/off-road mix, it’s intended as a tough but rewarding single day challenge (or maybe a two-day bikepacking tour) for experienced cyclists, along the lines of the South Downs Way or the Trans-Cambrian Way.